jhsu12/jhsu12.github.io/about.markdown

 Hi everyone!

 I'm Jason.
-I actually don't know much about myself.

 Let me list some of my hobbies so that u guys can know more ab me.
-Also myself haha.
 - I like to build stuff 👨🏻‍💻
 - I like sports 🏀 🏃 🏋️‍♂️
 - I like to travel 🌎